CUH Logo

 Neurological damage (eg after a stroke, after spinal injury and as a result of multiple sclerosis or diabetes) can also produce poor bladder function.
 Men in these groups should seek advice from a healthcare professional.

 Pelvic floor exercises are an important part of preparation prior to surgery for removal of the prostate for cancer (radical prostatectomy).
-They ensure that the muscles holding urine in the bladder are in good condition; they also reduce the amount and duration of any urinary incontinence after the operation.
+They ensure that the muscles holding urine in the bladder are in good condition and reduce the amount and duration of any urinary incontinence after the operation.

 How do I contract the pelvic floor muscles?